Data Processing Agreement

 d.
 Confidentiality.
 Snap will ensure that only personnel who may be required to assist in meeting its obligations under the Business Services Terms or this Agreement will have access to Customer Personal Data and that such personnel are bound by appropriate obligations of confidentiality, and take all reasonable steps in accordance with best industry practice to ensure the confidentiality of the Customer Personal Data.

-f.
+e.
 Cooperation.
-Snap will provide reasonable cooperation and assistance to the Data Controller as the Data Controller may reasonably require to allow the Data Controller to comply with its obligations under Articles 32 through 36 GDPR and LGPD, as applicable, including in relation to data security, data breach notification, data protection impact assessments, prior consultation with supervisory authorities, the fulfilment of data subjects’ rights, and any enquiry, notice or investigation by a supervisory authority.
+Snap will provide reasonable cooperation and assistance to the Data Controller as the Data Controller may reasonably require to allow the Data Controller to comply with its obligations under Articles 32 through 36 GDPR and LGPD, as applicable, including in relation to data security, data breach notification, data protection impact assessments, prior consultation with supervisory authorities, the fulfilment of data subjects’ rights, and any enquiry, notice or investigation by a supervisory authority, as further detailed in this Agreement.

 4. Personal Data Breach